December 2, 2024

 Conversely, if resources are provisioned at a higher level than necessary for average workloads, they may need to be more utilized during periods of low demand.
 While elasticity allows for scaling down, if it’s not done promptly or efficiently, you’re still paying for resources that aren’t fully utilized.

-Hidden Costs
+Hidden Costs of Cloud Computing

 There are some unaccounted hidden costs associated with cloud computing.

 Cloud providers often charge fees for data leaving their platforms.
-This is accounted as egress fees and is referred to by some as “stupid pill.”
+This is accounted as egress fees and is referred to by some as a “stupid pill.”
 Data leaving the platform also includes downloading data to on-premises environments or accessing data stored in the cloud from external networks.
 In a survey conducted by IDC, 99% of respondents admitted to incurring unfair egress fees.

 Likewise, storage, network bandwidth, licensing, and manpower costs can all be hidden costs.